 Possible career pathways you may like to consider upon completion:

 - Lifestyle co-ordinator

 - Diversional therapist

 - Activities officer

 - Recreation activities officer

-Our workplace delivery mode is designed for anyone who is currently employed in a community services organisation and would like face-to-face training.
-Selmar trainers will arrange regular visits to your workplace to offer support, guidance and to complete observations.
+Our workplace delivery mode is designed for anyone who is currently employed in a community services organisation.
+Selmar trainers will arrange regular visits to your workplace to offer support and guidance.
 Read more

-- Regular workplace visits — Training comes to you!
+- Regular workplace visits — all training comes to you

 - Flexible assessment methods

-* A minimum of 120 working hours must be logged in a community care services organisation.
+* A minimum of 120 working hours must be logged in a residential aged care facility.